DavisHiggins/DavisHiggins/README.md

 ## 01 — About

-I'm a junior at UNC Charlotte studying Data Science with a minor in Artificial Intelligence, and I spend most of my time turning messy problems into systems people can actually use.
+I'm a senior at UNC Charlotte studying Data Science with a minor in Artificial Intelligence, and I spend most of my time turning messy problems into systems people can actually use.